huggingface/huggingface_hub/docs/source/en/package_reference/login.md

 # Login and logout

 The `huggingface_hub` library allows users to programmatically login and logout the machine to the Hub.

+For more details about authentication, check out [this section](../quick-start#authentication).

 ## login